Zqs0527/CSharpLinkedin/Notes.md

 `struct` type cannot inherit from base struct

 `record` type from C# 9 fast gaining attractions, is useful for microservices and multilayer applications.
-Use it for immutable objects
+Use it for immutable objects.
+It is used for data transfer objects

 ```
 public class Employee: IPerson